davidkhala/delphi-fabric/README.md

 - kafka on local
 - use npm:js-yaml to write YAML files instead of https://github.com/mikefarah/yq
 - chaincode upgrade will not reset data
+- thirdPartyTag for kafka, zookeeper, couchdb...
 ## TODO
 - java sdk and docker-swarm: keep update
 - endorsement policy config